 \subsection{Ablation Study}

-\textbf{PBQ and ARQ.$\quad$} We validate the effectiveness of PBQ and ARQ in~\Cref{tab:ablation}.
-The full model with both PBQ and ARQ achieves optimal performance across all metrics, demonstrating their synergistic effects.
-Removing only PBQ leads to significant drops in VBench scores, indicating the critical role of progressively narrowing the weight quantization bound to preserve perceptual fidelity.
+\textbf{BGR and ARQ.$\quad$} We validate the effectiveness of BGR and ARQ in Tab.~\ref{tab:ablation}.
+The full model with both BGR and ARQ achieves optimal performance across all metrics, demonstrating their synergistic effects.
+Removing only BGR leads to significant drops in VBench scores, indicating the critical role of progressively narrowing the weight quantization bound to preserve perceptual fidelity.
 Conversely, disabling ARQ components results in comparable declines, highlighting the importance of dynamically adjusting quantization scales during inference.
-Both PBQ and ARQ maintain their effectiveness irrespective of $\delta$-GBS.
+Both BGR and ARQ maintain their effectiveness irrespective of $\delta$-GBS.

-\textbf{Comparison with other mixed-precision strategies.$\quad$} In the experiment, we set $b_{\text{low}}=4$ bit and $b_{\text{high}}=8$ bit in~\Cref{GBS}.
+\textbf{Comparison with other mixed-precision strategies.$\quad$} In the experiment, we set $b_{\text{low}}=4$ bit and $b_{\text{high}}=8$ bit in Eq.~\ref{GBS}.
 Our method achieves an average bit width of 6 across 50 timesteps.
 We compare the proposed $\delta$-Guided Bit Switching with other fixed-pattern mixed-precision strategies.
-Specifically, we compare with four representative approaches: (1) \textbf{Static Temporal Partitioning (STP):} we allocate 4-bit precision for the first 25 timesteps and 8-bit precision for the subsequent 25 timesteps; (2) \textbf{Inverse Temporal Partitioning (ITP):} we reverse the bitwidth allocation order of STP with 8-bit initially and 4-bit later; (3) \textbf{Alternating Bitwidth Switching (ABS):} we dynamically alternate between 4-bit and 8-bit precision at each timestep; (4) \textbf{Stochastic Bitwidth Allocation (SBA)}: we randomly assign 4-bit or 8-bit precision to each timestep while maintaing the average bit number 25.
-As shown in~\Cref{mixed-precision}, $\delta$-Guided Bit Switching surpasses other static mixed-precision strategies in imaging quality.
+Specifically, we compare with four representative approaches: (1) \textbf{Static Temporal Partitioning (STP):} allocate 4-bit precision for the first 25 timesteps and 8-bit precision for the subsequent 25 timesteps; (2) \textbf{Inverse Temporal Partitioning (ITP):} reverse the bitwidth allocation order of STP with 8-bit initially and 4-bit later; (3) \textbf{Alternating Bitwidth Switching (ABS):} dynamically alternate between 4-bit and 8-bit precision at each timestep; (4) \textbf{Stochastic Bitwidth Allocation (SBA)}: randomly assign 4-bit or 8-bit precision to each timestep while maintaing the average bit number 25.
+As shown in Tab.~\ref{mixed-precision}, $\delta$-Guided Bit Switching surpasses other static mixed-precision strategies in imaging quality.
 This error-driven dynamic decision mechanism effectively resolves the challenge of bit allocation in conventional mixed-precision strategies.